EMDR therapy | ConnecticuT

 I think of therapy like planning a road trip.

 We decide where we’re headed.
 We map it out together.
 You bring your history and your goals.
-I bring the clinical tools and the experience.
+I bring the clinical tools and the ability to notice when we’re veering off into old loops.

 Sometimes we go on side quests.